smnorris/bcbasins/README.md

         pip install --user requirements.txt

+    Only the script `05_create_prelim_watersheds.py` requires Windows, and `arcpy` is the only external dependency in that script.
+However, if running the other Python scripts on Windows, you will probably have to [install fiona - and perhaps gdal - manually from pre-built wheels](https://github.com/Toblerity/Fiona#windows).

 3. The data load scripts assume that postgres environment variables are set to point to the database to be used.
 Set and adjust these as required:

         export PGHOST=localhost